AT A GLANCE

 Students today, Huskies forever

 Everything you learn at UConn is designed to help you achieve your goals.
-You’ll carry your UConn experience with you through friends who become family, Husky pride that becomes part of your identity, and dreams that become your life.
-Expand your circle and join a network of 255,000 alumni worldwide.
+You’ll carry your UConn experience with you through friends who become family, Husky Pride that becomes part of your identity, and dreams that become your reality.
+Expand your circle and join a network of 259,000 alumni worldwide.

 Take it in